-Rock and Roll meets Artistic Elegance at Andaz West Hollywood
+Roll ‘n’ Roll Meets Artistic Elegance at Andaz West Hollywood

-Formerly called the Hyatt House, the 14-story, 239-room hotel has been The Andaz since 2009, when it underwent a significant renovation by Hyatt Hotels and Resorts.
-Rooms boast a comfy minimalism, with in-room snacks and free wifi, while deluxe suites offer sunroom balconies and inspired décor—check out the colorful Andaz (Red) suite, styled by renowned designer Jonathan Adler.
+Old time rock ‘n’ roll flair meshes with modern chic at Andaz West Hollywood, making it one of the most unique and exciting places to stay in the city.
+Formerly called the Hyatt House, the 14-story, 239-room hotel has been Andaz West Hollywood since 2009, when it underwent a significant renovation by Hyatt Hotels and Resorts.
+Rooms boast comfy minimalism, with in-room snacks and free wi-fi, while deluxe suites offer sunroom balconies and inspired décor—check out the colorful Andaz (Red) suite, styled by renowned designer Jonathan Adler.

 What to Expect